kailagovardhinik/YouTube-Data-Harvesting-and-Warehousing-using-SQL-MongoDB-and-Streamlit/README.md

 - MongoDB: Used as a data lake for storing raw data.
 - SQL Database: Utilized for storing structured data for further analysis.

-Feel free to contribute to this project by creating pull requests or raising issues.

 ## Project Workflow
 - User inputs YouTube channel ID in the Streamlit app.